 The 3D printing robots have evolved significantly in the past few years, and it has now come to a stage where they can print an entire house in less than a day.
 With more companies realizing the potential of 3D printing, the market is expected to grow at a tremendous rate near the future, with multiple varieties of 3D Printing Robots operating in the construction industry.
 New technological advancements allow robots to work concurrently on 3D printing concrete structures and are created to bring an on-demand design to construction sites.
 The 'swarm printing' method makes robots simultaneously 3D print concrete designs, which is not attainable with conventional methods.
 Such factors are expected to forward the growth of the construction robots in the market in the forecasted period.

-The market is bifurcated as per applications into public infrastructure, commercial and residential buildings, and others.
+The market is bifurcated as per applications into Residential, Industrial, and Commercial.

-The commercial and residential segment is to generate the highest revenue during the forecast period.
+The commercial segment is to generate the highest revenue during the forecast period.
 The expected revenue share of the market is USD 78 million, at a CAGR of 13%.